0chain/0chain/README.md

 0dns service is responsible for connecting to the network and fetching all the magic blocks from the network which are saved in the DB.

-For detailed steps building and starting 0dns, follow the guide below:
+For comprehensive instructions on building and starting 0dns, please clone the [0dns repository](https://github.com/0chain/0dns) and follow the guide provided below:

 - [Building and starting the 0dns node](https://github.com/0chain/0dns#building-and-starting-the-node)

-Note: For miner and sharder URLs to work locally, update docker.local/config/0dns.yaml to disable both use_https and use_path (set to false).
+Note: For miner and sharder URLs to work locally, update 0dns/docker.local/config/0dns.yaml to disable both use_https and use_path (set to false).

 ### 4. Setup Network